MyriamD-Sagar/Inventory-System/README.md

 ## Requirements
 A. Create a JavaFX application with a graphical user interface (GUI) based on the mock-up.
 You may use JavaFX with or without FXML to create your GUI, or you may use Scene Builder to create your FXML file;use of Swing is not permitted.
-      The user interface (UI) should closely match the organization of the GUI layout and contain all UI components (buttons, text fi elds, etc.) in each of the following GUI mock-up forms:
+The user interface (UI) should closely match the organization of the GUI layout and contain all UI components (buttons, text fields, etc.) in each of the following GUI mock-up forms:

       1. Main form
       2. Add Part form